twobitlabs/AnalyticsKit/README.md

 # AnalyticsKit

 The goal of `AnalyticsKit` is to provide a consistent API for analytics regardless of the provider.
 With `AnalyticsKit`, you just call one logging method and `AnalyticsKit` relays that logging message to each registered provider.
+AnalyticsKit works in both Swift and Objective-C projects

 ## Supported Providers